peachdocs/docs/en-US/howto/documentation.md

 ...
 ```

-In each of these sections, you define what are the files and the order of them:
+In each section, define the files and their order:

 ```ini
 [intro]